It was only a matter of time before medicinal mushrooms found their way into my herbal studies.

 What is Reishi?

 Reishi grows exclusively on hardwood trees, usually oak.
 The fruiting body is reddish orange to brown with a shiny top that appears varnished.
-It is a polypore, which means it doesn’t have gills, instead releasing spores through small pores in its underside.
+It is a polypore, which means it has spores instead of gills on its underside.
 If obtained fresh, there may be a white rim around the edges which is younger growth and edible.
-Other than this growth, reishi is considered inedible.
-With a texture described as spongy wood, it’s nearly impossible to chew!
-However, the entire mushroom is used medicinally, and even the spores possess a number of beneficial constituents.
+Otherwise, reishi is considered inedible.
+With a texture best described as spongy wood, it’s nearly impossible to chew!

 Numerous Beneficial Constituents Found in Reishi

-The two major groups of bioactive compounds responsible for reishi’s wide range of benefits are polysaccharides and triterpenes.
-The polysaccharides in reishi have demonstrated anti-inflammatory, antioxidant, hypoglycemic, anti-ulcer, anti-tumor, and immune-stimulating effects.
-Triterpenes, which contribute to reishi’s bitter taste, are known for their anti-inflammatory, antihistamine, anti-tumor, hypotensive, and antioxidant properties.
-Approximately 140 different triterpenes have been identified in reishi, with about 50 being unique to reishi.
-(1)
+The polysaccharides found in reishi have demonstrated anti-inflammatory, antioxidant, hypoglycemic, anti-ulcer, anti-tumor, and immune-stimulating effects.
+Triterpenes, which contribute to reishi’s characteristic bitter taste, are known for their anti-inflammatory, antihistamine, anti-tumor, hypotensive, and antioxidant properties.

-So what does all of this scientific mumbo-jumbo mean in plain English??
+So what does all of this scientific mumbo-jumbo mean in plain English?

-Reishi Fights Cancer
+Reishi Helps Fight Cancer

-Reishi Protects the Liver
+Reishi Supports the Liver

-Numerous studies have demonstrated reishi’s beneficial effect on liver function and it is believed to promote liver detoxification.
-It has been shown to prevent damage from alcohol and other toxins, with greatest effects noted in healthy people.
-In addition, reishi helps reverse damage and relieve symptoms associated with hepatitis, cirrhosis, and fatty liver disease, especially in mild to moderate cases.
+Reishi has also been shown to help reverse damage and relieve symptoms associated with conditions such as hepatitis, cirrhosis, and fatty liver disease—especially in mild to moderate cases.
 (6, 7, 8)

 Reishi Promotes Healthy Respiratory Function

-In traditional medicine, reishi is said to have a particular affinity for the lungs.
-Its anti-inflammatory and antihistamine actions are useful in treating chronic respiratory conditions such as asthma and bronchitis.
-It is also used as an expectorant and antitussive, and is known to improve oxygen exchange in the lungs.
-(Hobbs, 1986)
+Its anti-inflammatory and antihistamine actions make it useful for chronic respiratory conditions such as asthma and bronchitis.
+It is also traditionally used as both an expectorant and antitussive, helping to clear mucus and calm persistent coughs.

-Reishi Protects Against Heart Disease
+Reishi Helps Protects Against Heart Disease

 Reishi Combats Aging

-In traditional medicine, reishi is considered an adaptogen, recommended for reducing stress, anxiety, and mental fog, while increasing energy and vitality.
-It may not make you immortal, but it’s easy to see how reishi supplementation could result in an enhanced quality of life.
+In traditional medicine, reishi is considered an adaptogen, often recommended to help reduce stress, anxiety, and mental fog while supporting energy and vitality.

 Reishi May Help Relieve Shingles Pain

 In small scale studies, reishi has been shown to be effective in treating shingles pain with “dramatic improvement” reported in elderly individuals.
-Its antiviral properties may also help speed the healing of lesions.
-(11)

 Reishi Prevents Altitude Sickness

-This is one of those things that are just good to know.
 Likely due to it’s ability to improve oxygenation of the blood, reishi is known to be an effective remedy for altitude sickness.
-(Hobbs, 1986) Some users report greater effect when used in combination with holy basil (tulsi).
+(Hobbs, 1986)

 It May Be An Antidote for Poisonous Mushrooms